Premium ProductReports

 Updated June 2026

-A rowing machine is a full-body, low-impact workout — but the buying decision splits sharply on one question: do you want a no-frills machine you own outright, or a connected rower with classes and a monthly membership?
-We researched the leaders against expert reviews, owner-reported reliability, and the true cost of ownership including subscriptions.
-Our overall pick is the one with no subscription at all and a near-permanent lifespan; the connected rowers then split by how they motivate you — instructor classes, form coaching, games, or the most screen for the money.
+Every rowing machine decision eventually arrives at the same fork: a no-frills erg you own outright, or a connected rower whose classes arrive with a monthly bill.
+Rowing itself is settled science, a full-body, low-impact workout, so our research went into the machines instead: expert reviews, owner-reported reliability, and true cost of ownership with subscriptions counted honestly.
+Our top pick is a rowing machine without a subscription that outlasts everything else in the category.
+The connected rowers then sort themselves by how they motivate you: instructor classes, live form coaching, competitive games, or simply the most screen for the money.

 1